What is the first thing you look at when you visit an online store? Do you pay any attention to user interface examples?

 Test Everything on Your Online Store

-All five of these sites have amazing UI.
-You can take cues from each one when building your own online store.
+All five of these sites are amazing user interface examples.
+You can take cues from each one when building your own online store or designing a theme with the Selz Theme Kit.

 Once your first version is live, don’t forget to test everything.
 From the layout to the color scheme to the text, A/B testing is one of the best ways to understand what is and isn’t working for your store.